 Alexander Wasserman, a native of Los Angeles, began formal piano studies with Suzanne Julian.
 He went on to receive degrees in Piano Performance from the University of Southern California’s Thornton School of Music (BM), the Cleveland Institute of Music (MM), and the Peabody Institute of the Johns Hopkins University (GPD).
-Most recently, he completed the prestigious Doctoral of Musical Arts program in Piano Performance at the Cleveland Institute of Music.
+Most recently, he completed the Doctor of Musical Arts program in Piano Performance at the Cleveland Institute of Music.
 His primary teachers include Antonio Pompa-Baldi, Yong-Hi Moon, Daniel Shapiro, and Antoinette Perry.
 Additional study with Paul Schenly and Sergei Babayan has also been of primary influence.

 Dr. Wasserman currently resides in Marietta, GA with his wife, Jessica Oudin, a member of the Atlanta Symphony viola section, and their son, Bradley.